October 17, 2017

 Police Department Semi-Weekly Neighborhood Watch Report

-The most recent Police Department semi-weekly neighborhood watch report for the period – September 11 - 13, 2017, has been included for your review and reference.
-During the past seven-day period, the Police Department handled 407 service events resulting in 85 investigations.
+View the most recent Police Department semi-weekly neighborhood watch report for the period October 9-11, 2017.
+During the past seven-day period, the Police Department handled 412 service events resulting in 63 investigations.